 To prevent this kind of situation from happening, you should set up “session timeout”.
 The default timeout is 20 minutes, but you can adjust according to your needs.

 Set up an extra layer of security with BYOK.
 RFPIO already encrypts data with our own mechanism, but if you want that added boost… you should consider BYOK.

 Basically, BYOK gives you the ability to provide your own encryption key to protect your data—on top of the encryption that RFPIO already uses.
 This is an added measure for fighting unauthorized access to data.

 If you’re an RFPIO customer, learn more about BYOK in the Help Center.

 10. Securely share information via Linked Companies

 Share company information with partners (e.g. resellers) in such a way that they can only view and use it—but don’t have edit access.
-This essentially transforms your RFPIO Answer Library into an internal knowledge base that your reseller partners can use to respond to RFPs or answer any other questions that may come up during the sales cycle.
+This essentially transforms your RFPIO Content Library into an internal knowledge base that your reseller partners can use to respond to RFPs or answer any other questions that may come up during the sales cycle.

 You can set this up using Linked Companies.
 Learn more about how to set up and use Linked Companies in the Help Center (RFPIO customers only).